 When most people shop for diamonds, they focus on factors such as how many carats a stone is — a measure of its weight.
 While size is certainly important in a diamond, it’s also essential to check that the stone has a good cut.

 The quality of a diamond’s cut determines its ability to reflect light.
 A well cut diamond will take in and reflect significantly more light than a poorly cut one, resulting in better brilliance and fire (the bright, rainbow-like sparkle that makes a diamond beautiful).

-For an aesthetically pleasing diamond, we recommend only choosing a diamond that has an excellent or ideal cut grade.
+For an aesthetically pleasing diamond, we recommend focusing on the diamond cut and only choosing one that has an excellent or ideal cut grade.
 It’s also important to check that the diamond has ideal depth and table grades, as these will affect its appearance.

 Finally, if you’re looking for a fancy shape diamond, make sure you familiarize yourself with the key cut parameters to look for.
 You can find these in our guide to diamond shapes.